leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/tools/tool_settings.rst

    .. tip::

-      Keeping UV's connected is useful for organic modeling, but bad for architectural modeling.
+      Keeping UVs connected is useful for organic modeling, but not for architectural modeling.

 .. _bpy.types.Mesh.use_mirror_x: